72Fest/72FestWebApp/README.md

 ### iOS Setup

-Phonegap requires additional npm packages to deploy to the iOS device and iOS simulator
+Phonegap requires additional npm packages to deploy to the iOS device and iOS simulator.
+This only has to be run once.

 ```
 $ npm install -g ios-sim